antitoxic/signali/README.md

 # Signali
 Web app for browsing, rating and commenting contact points of organisations.

-** IN ACTIVE DEVELOPMENT.
-DO NOT USE UNTIL STABLE **

 ## Related projects
 Themes are not bundled.
 Main theme is located at: [obshtestvo/signali-theme](https://github.com/obshtestvo/signali-theme)

 Place the default or your theme in the `themes` directory and set its name as value for `THEME` setting.

 ## Setup

+If using Debian you can read through a basic [`debian.sh`](env/debian.sh) edit it to fit you setup and execute it.

 ### OS

-> The following is not made into a script, because it serves educational purposes
+> The following is not made into a script, because it varies per distribution and
+> it's good for educational purposes

  - python3
- - python3 virtualenv
  - postgres
  - redis
  - image manipulation libraries